 Our best finance minister

-When Dr Ngozi Okonjo-Iweala was redeployed to Nigeria from her position as vice-president of the World, having an MIT doctorate in regional economics and development made her probably the best person to take up the office of Minister of Finance in Nigeria.
+When Dr Ngozi Okonjo-Iweala was redeployed to Nigeria from her position as vice-president of the World Bank, having an MIT doctorate in regional economics and development made her probably the best person to take up the office of Minister of Finance in Nigeria.

-She has held that office with distinction with bringing transparency to the ways moneys are disbursed in the country all down to local government and the paying off of debts to the Paris Club was a signal of prudence that had come into the management of Nigeria’s oil-derived economy.
+She has held that office with distinction, bringing transparency to the way moneys are disbursed in the country, all down to local government and the paying off debts to the Paris Club was a signal of prudence that had come into the management of Nigeria’s oil-derived economy.

-After 3 years in that post, there was a cabinet reshuffle that moved her to the Ministry of Foreign Affairs, but still retaining the leadership of the Economic Management Team.
+After 3 years in that post, a cabinet reshuffle moved her to the Ministry of Foreign Affairs while retaining the leadership of the Economic Management Team.

 On speed or up to speed?

-Her not relinquishing the post with the ministerial appointment might also have been the sop to keep the doctor in the cabinet as well as quell the fears of global economic monitors who would have thought Nigeria was about to descend in pre-election profligacy.
+Her not relinquishing the post with the ministerial appointment might also have been a sop to keep the doctor in the cabinet and quell the fears of global economic monitors who would have thought Nigeria was about to descend into pre-election profligacy.

-It now transpires that whilst the doctor was busy negotiating the Nigeria’s exit from the London Club of creditors she received a letter indicating that with immediate effect she is no more the chair of the Economic Management Team as the post would now go to the current Minister of Finance who in less than six weeks is supposed to have mastered the brief.
+It now transpires that whilst the doctor was busy negotiating Nigeria’s exit from the London Club of creditors she received a letter indicating with immediate effect she no more was the chair of the Economic Management Team as the post would now go to the current Minister of Finance who in less than six weeks supposedly mastered the brief.

 This is the same brief, in which she would have been a deputy in liaison with her boss for at least 3 years before.